 The practise ultimately relies on trust in yourself, as you give yourself openly, with full knowledge that you are putting yourself in a vulnerable position.
 You are trusting that somewhere in you there is the strength to face that of that suffering- to face it with courage and patience and love- not in spite of it but because of it.
 You are telling yourself that you believe that you can carry the pain.
 You are taking suffering and your sensitivity to it and turning it into understanding, and love, and compassion; you are turning your demons into your super power.
 How the tables turn.

 I know it can be hard to get your head around all of this meditation stuff, and I’m sure I still don’t understand half of it, but i’d love to know your thoughts.

-Enjoy, and feel free to share any ideas/comments or even your own meditations below.
+Feel free to share any comments/questions or even your own meditation ideas below.

 I hope you and your loved ones are really well.